 Just remember that if you neglect to think about your audience, and how you can cater to them, you won’t get too far making that $$$ blogging.

 If you want to learn more and be surrounded by a community of goal getters who strive to make money blogging, click here to join our free Facebook community.
-Or if you want to learn more about the revolution to reroute lifestyle, quit your 9-5, and become the CEO of your own life, Mike and I wrote about the start of our journey to reroute lifestyle here.
+Or if you want to learn more about the revolution to reroute lifestyle, quit your 9-5, and become the CEO of your own life, I wrote about the start of my journey to reroute lifestyle here.

-And if you like what we’re saying about affiliate marketing, you’ll love our ebook Career in the Making.
+And if you like what I’m saying about affiliate marketing, you’ll love my ebook Career in the Making.
 This book goes into the exact strategies used to bring a lifestyle blog $2,200 in its first six months (seriously).
 Click here to learn more.

 Have you done anything recently to increase affiliate sales on your blog?
 What affiliates have you struggled to promote?
-Drop your stories in the comments, and we’ll try to help!
+Drop your stories in the comments, and I’ll try to help!